Dean of the College of Emerging and Collaborative Studies

 - BS, Electrical Engineering, Bogazici University, Istanbul, 1989

-Ozlem Kilic is the Associate Dean for Academic and Student Affairs for the Tickle College of Engineering.
-Before this, she was a Professor and served as the Associate Dean of Engineering at the Catholic University of America.
+Ozlem Kilic is the Dean of the College of Emerging and Collaborative Studies.
+Before this, she was the Associate Dean for Academic and Student Affairs for the Tickle College of Engineering, Professor, and served as the Associate Dean of Engineering at the Catholic University of America.